-The Emperor Napoleon Bonaparte was born into a relatively modest family on a provincial island, far from the centres of power.
-Somehow he managed to become one of the greatest political and military leaders of all time.
+Emperor Napoleon Bonaparte was born to a relatively modest family, on a provincial island, far from the centres of power.
+But somehow he became one of the greatest military and political leaders of all time.

-His philosophy of leadership that enabled him to do this was simple:
+The philosophy of leadership that enabled him to achieve this was very simple:

 “A leader is a dealer in hope.”

-No matter what situation you face, your first job as a leader is to inspire people to hope for something better: to create a vision that spurs them to want to do what needs to be done.
+No matter what situation you face, your first job as a leader is to inspire hope, first in yourself and then in other people: to create a vision that spurs you and them to want to do what needs to be done.

-We can see this in the outcome of the Brexit referendum: “Take back control.”
+We can see this in the outcome of the Brexit referendum: “Take back our sovereignty.”

-What steps do you take each day to create hope — for yourself and for others?
-Would you like to learn the seven steps to do this better?
+So what steps do you take each day to create hope — for yourself and for other people?
+Would you like to learn the seven steps to doing this better?